 A friend of mine was recently not chosen to speak at a TEDx conference (to preserve everyone’s blushes I won’t tell you which TEDx they were, because you’ll laugh at them).
 That’s no big deal as there are more wanna-be speakers for TEDx than could possibly be allowed on the stage.
-What was a big deal however was the reason why.
-(I’ve mentioned TEDx in a controversial post here.)
+What was a big deal however was the reason why TEDx rejected their presentation idea… (I’ve mentioned TEDx in a controversial post here.)

 The feedback was… errr…. errrrrrrr…..

-Look it’s great that the selection committee were looking for evidence and facts in the presentations they allowed on stage – far too many stages are filled with people who can’t tell the difference between their opinion and facts, but if you won’t allow someone on stage because they failed to provide evidence that if you release sandbags from a hot air balloon it goes up, you’ve got a bit of a problem.
+Look it’s great that the selection committee were looking for evidence and facts in the presentations they allowed on stage – far too many stages are filled with people who can’t tell the difference between their opinion and facts, but this rejection was in the style of if you won’t allow a presentation because they don’t provide evidence that if you release sandbags from a hot air balloon it goes up, you’ve got a bit of a problem.

 And that got me thinking about feedback.

 And that reminded me of a conversation I had with a taxi drive on the way to the train station recently, after England were beaten in the World Cup.
 I was only mildly surprised to discover that

 - my taxi driver knew what had gone wrong

 - didn’t understand why the Manger hadn’t done what he would have.